AntoineBarczewski/lip_dp_sgd/README.md

 # Differentially Private Deep Learning with Weight Clipping

-This repository contains the implementation for reproducing results on DP-SGD with weight clipping across MNIST, Fashion-MNIST, and CIFAR-10 datasets.
+This repository contains the implementation for reproducing results on DP-SGD with weight clipping ([link to paper](https://arxiv.org/abs/2310.18001)) across MNIST, Fashion-MNIST, and CIFAR-10 datasets.

 ## Quick Start (One Command)